mui/material-ui/docs/src/pages/components/chips/chips.md

 ### Deleteable Clickable Chip

 The Chip is a button that is in tab-order.
 Deleteable Chips have a nested button that is focusable but not in tab order.
-When the Chip is focused (e.g. when tabbing) pressing `Backspace` will call the `onDeleteClick` handler.
+When the Chip (the outer button) is focused (e.g. when tabbing) pressing `Backspace` or `Delete` will call the `onDelete` handler.

 ### Deleteable Chip (not clickable)